 Other Things to Keep In Mind

-- The best time of year to go to Vancouver is in the late summer and early Fall, from August to October when the rain subsides and the cold temperatures haven’t yet set in.
+- The best time of year to visit Vancouver is in the late summer and early Fall (from August to October).
+This is when the rain subsides and the cold temperatures haven’t yet set in.
 Vancouver is a city best navigated by car, bus, or bike.
 However, some neighborhoods within the city, like Gastown and Yaletown, are very walkable.
 Nonetheless, if you want to explore North Vancouver, you should plan to drive, take the bus, or call an Uber if you want to make a day of it.

 - “VanCity” is a local term of endearment for Vancouver.
 On the whole, Vancouver is pretty chill and straightforward, and everyone is super nice.
 (Canadians, Ay!)

-- Remember to pack a rain jacket just in case, and note that earthquakes do occur in Vancouver, but there haven’t been any big ones recently.
+- Remember to pack a rain jacket just in case.
+Also note that earthquakes do occur in Vancouver, but there haven’t been any big ones recently.

 - The local currency is the Canadian Dollar (of course).